NTU-CNAD-Group3/infra/README.md

 ## Usage

-Here are some useful Terraform commands.
+Here are some useful Terraform commands :

 ```bash
 terraform init      # Initialize the Terraform and download the provider plugins